gvwilson/thirdbit/src/fiction/santas/index.md

-He'd managed to kick off one boot[^one-boot] and was struggling to unbutton his coat when Santa Hood popped up beside him like an otter and said, "Easy, easy, let me do that."
+He'd managed to kick off one boot[^one-boot] and was struggling to unbutton his coat when Santa Hood popped up beside him like an otter and said, "Here, let me do that."

 [^one-boot]: His mother always told him to do up his laces properly so he didn't trip and break his neck.
-It had never occurred to him to say, "But what if I fall into another universe and need to get them off so I don't drown?"
+It had never occurred to him to say, "But what if I fall into another universe and need to get my boots off so I don't drown?"

 Panting and kicking furiously to stay afloat,
-Finner squelched his panic long enough for Santa Hood's deft fingers to undo his buttons and hold his sleeves so that Finner could pull his arms out of his coat.
+Finner squelched his panic long enough for Santa Hood's deft fingers to undo his buttons and hold his sleeves so he could pull his arms free.
-It floated away like a sad red jellyfish, taking with it a handkerchief,[^handkerchief] a folded piece of paper with a game of Hangman on it left over from a particularly boring writing class at school,
+His coat floated away like a sad red jellyfish, taking with it a handkerchief,[^handkerchief] a folded piece of paper with a game of Hangman on it left over from a particularly boring writing class at school,